BerretMan/cryptoScrapper/README.md

 ```

 ## Crypto supported
-Currently, only 3 cryptos are support
+Currently, only 3 cryptos have custom logo
 | Crypto | Code |
 |----------|----------|
 | Bitcoin  | btc   |
 | Etheruem  | eth |
 | Solana   | sol   |

+Other will have default logo